 M&M prides itself on fantastic coffee, beer, and burgers.
 Their breakfasts menu features such delights as banana bread French toast, an all-day option, and build-your-own-breakfast menu.
 Don’t skip the chorizo burger for lunch.

 This is a modern European-style eatery that serves mouth-watering seafood dishes, along with favourites like burgers and full breakfasts.
 It is accessible to the local market in a comfortable, contemporary setting and it also has an outdoor area with sea and harbour views.

 The Black Marlin has earned a reputation for its seafood, award-winning wine list, attentive service, and incredible views.
 House specialities include Cape Rock lobster, Seafood platter, oysters, and mussels.
 This restaurant is located just outside of Simon’s Town on the road to Cape Point, but it’s well worth a slight detour.

 Where to play

 Don’t miss out on a stroll along and great views of this beautiful town.
 From hiking and animal spotting to the beach and cycling, here’s what you need to see while in Simon’s Town.

-The most famous Boulders Beach is home to a large colony of African penguins and a popular tourist attraction.
-Although there is an entry fee to this beach, it is worth paying to spend the day watching penguins or swim in the safe, sheltered, and gloriously warm waters (by Cape Town’s standards).
+The famous Boulders Beach is home to a large colony of African penguins and a popular tourist attraction.
+Spend the day watching penguins or swim in the safe, sheltered, warm waters (by Cape Town’s standards).

 Whale View Manor Day Spa